Contractor receives $125K bond after charged with theft in Mission

 Eleavar Moody hired Hernandez in February 2019.
 He says he paid the contractor more than $6,000 to build his home within six months.
 After nearly a year and a half later, the home is unfinished.

-Hernandez was officially charged with theft and given a $125,000 bond.
-Mission police say their investigation started after several people came forward saying the paid Hernandez thousands to build their dream home.
+Hernandez was charged with five counts of theft of property.
+A judge set bond at $125,000.

+Mission police say their investigation started after several people came forward saying they paid Hernandez thousands to build their dream homes.

 Watch the video above for the full story.